 Wild birds are ignoring your deterrent

 This is extremely common and it's not a product failure, it's a habituation problem.
 Birds are smart enough to figure out within a few days that a static or predictable object isn't actually a threat.
 The fix is rotation: move reflective tape or decoys to a new position every 5 to 7 days and vary the pattern.
 Combining two types of deterrents (say, reflective tape plus a motion-triggered sound device) slows habituation significantly.
+Wildlife Illinois also notes that frightening devices can lose effectiveness over time as birds learn they are harmless, so keep rotating and varying the setup Combining two types of deterrents (say, reflective tape plus a motion-triggered sound device) slows habituation significantly..
 If you've had the same deterrent in the same spot for more than two weeks without moving it, start over with a fresh placement strategy.

 Your feeder is attracting the wrong birds